DataLinkX/DataLinkX.github.io/pages/stanford.md

 -	The solution of Lasso (algorithm): does the solution unique? what has a  strong effect on the solution?
 When the condition changed, what is the solution of Lasso (n<<p, how many variables will be selected using Lasso).
 If there are two correlated variables, will they both be selected by Lasso?
 Attention: We should suspect that the algorithm may not have the very simple property.
 -	How to do variable selection, when the assumption of Lasso is invalid.=> sure independent screening.

-In other words, we should be sceptical on each paper.
+In summary, **we should be sceptical on each paper**.
 Lasso opened a new research area of model selection.
 In the very beginning, we should pay attention on the general property that a model selection procedure should have, and try to give definitions and solutions (SCAD).
 Sometimes, the common sense is a big mistake.